Safety and Security

 Hold is called when the hallways need to be kept clear due to a medical emergency or other isolated incident.

-In the event of a lockout, lockdown, evacuate or shelter response, students will not be released to parents until the emergency has passed and student safety is established.
+In the event of a lockout, lockdown, evacuate or shelter response, students will not be released until the emergency has passed and student safety is established.

-In the event of an off-campus evacuation, students will be bused to a predetermined location for reunification with parents.
+In the event of an off-campus evacuation, students will be bused to a predetermined location for reunification with their family.

 Staying Informed During an Emergency